-Cumberland Valley's collection of art galleries, wineries and places to pick up candies and chocolates allow for a decadent getaway with your special someone or a group of friends.
-Enjoy browsing local art, sipping on PA wines and sampling all the goodies that can only be found here.
+Cumberland Valley's art galleries, wineries, and shops selling artisan candy and chocolates make for a decadent Weekend Easy getaway with your special someone or a group of friends.
+Enjoy browsing local art, sipping on PA wines, and sampling all the goodies that can only be found here.

-The Valley's art galleries welcome you in to experience a variety of art forms and those who make it.
-Below are a few highlights and if you're looking for an easy way to experience them all, follow the Cumberland Valley Artisan Adventure Trail.
+The Valley's art galleries welcome you to experience unique and memorable artwork in a variety of mediums.
+Below are a few highlights and if you're looking for an easy way to experience them all follow the Cumberland Valley Artisan Adventure Trail.

 - Browse local artwork, shop for one-of-a-kind pieces, or take a class at the Carlisle Arts Learning Center, the Art Center School & Galleries in Mechanicsburg, or the SHAPE Gallery in Shippensburg.

 - Find a blend of fine arts from ancient through contemporary plus unique student exhibits at The Trout Gallery on the campus of Dickinson College.

 - Find other works of art and Made-in-America gifts and decor at the Valley's local artisan shops like Village Artisans Gallery in Boiling Springs and American Artisan Gallery in Carlisle.

 After browsing our art galleries and shops, relax with a wine tasting at our wine shops and nearby wineries.
 Find a few suggestions below.
-You can also follow the Covered Bridge & Wine Loop for wine tastings mixed with views of our scenery.
+You can also follow the Covered Bridge & Wine Loop for wine tastings mixed with the gorgeous mountain scenery of southcentral Pennsylvania.